bus710/resume/README.md

 **Twitter - SDE III (Sep 2022 - Jan 2023)**
 - Worked as a software engineer in the audio space team.
-- Developed Go based static analyzer tools to manage annotations in Go source codes for private information management in AWS DBs (DynamoDB, Kinesis, and SQS).
+- Developed Go based static analyzer tools to manage annotations of DB queries in Go source codes for private information management in AWS DBs (DynamoDB, Kinesis, and SQS).
 Managed CD/CI to add the tools as a part of developer workflow and pipeline.
+Wrote bash scripts to automate log streams to narrow down possible issues in transactions.

 **Egnyte - SDE III (Jan 2021 - Jul 2022)**
 - Worked as a software engineer in the Migrations team.